SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-30-evaluating-startups.md

 Choosing a company to work for is an investment.
 While a venture capitalist might put in a large amount of money and a small amount of their time (i.e. in monthly board meetings) in a portfolio company, as an employee, the *primary* asset you invest is your time.

-The returns you make can take a number of forms - career advancement, personal growth and fulfillment, and financial reward.
+The returns you make can take a number of forms - career advancement, personal growth and fulfillment, and financial payoff.
 Making any decision comes with an opportunity cost - the foregone returns of another choice you could have made.

 Finally, unlike a venture capitalist, as an employee, you commit to work at a single place, so you can only make *one* investment at any given point in time.
 So while Marc Andreessen might be okay with a 1-in-10 hit rate,[^1] you have to set the bar a little higher.